 I often tell people, “My mom saved my life.”
 She saved me from a life that wouldn’t have measured up to the one I have today.
 To do it, she had to swallow her pride and trust me as a young adult instead of as a child.

-This Mother’s Day, I want to thank my mom for getting me on birth control, especially at a time when the decision was difficult to make.
+As Mother’s Day nears, I want to thank my mom for getting me on birth control, especially at a time when the decision was difficult to make.
 I am knowledgeable about my sexual and reproductive health because my mother knew it was my right to be.
 If you haven’t talked to your mom about these things, give it a shot.
 The benefits can heavily outweigh the disadvantages.